greenelab/deep-review/sections/03_categorize.md

 The technique of reusing features from a different task falls into the broader area of transfer learning, which we devote a section to in the discussion.
-Though we've mentioned numerous successes for the transfer of natural image features to new tasks, we expect that a lower proportion of negative results would be published.
+Though we've mentioned numerous successes for the transfer of natural image features to new tasks, we expect that a lower proportion of negative results have been published.
 The analysis of magnetic resonance images (MRIs) is also faced with the challenge of small training sets.
 In this domain, Amit et al. [@tag:Amit2017_breast_mri] investigated